If things go wrong

 Note: The lender can charge you a “break fee” if the contract specifically allows this.
-A break fee – called a “prepayment fee” in the CCCF Act – is a fee you pay if you pay off the credit early.
-The fee must be a reasonable estimate of the lender’s loss arising from the early payment (see also “Interest and fees” in this section).
+A break fee (called a “prepayment fee” in the CCCF Act) can be charged if you pay off the credit early.
+The fee must be a reasonable estimate of the lender’s loss arising from the early payment (see: “Interest and fees”).

 If you’re considering early repayment, ask the lender what it will cost to repay early (they may charge you a small fee for working out the figures).
 Make sure you check whether it’s worth it to repay early.
 Getting budgeting advice will help.

 Applying for an early release of Kiwisaver funds

 Can I apply for a release of my KiwiSaver funds for significant financial hardship?